 In some cases, we may also collect information you provide about others, such as in giving a gift membership.
-We will use this information to fulfill your request and will provide the recipient our standard opportunity to opt out of further marketing communication.
+We will use this information to fulfill your request and will provide the recipient our standard opportunity to opt out of further communications.

 In addition, we automatically collect certain information when you access or use our websites or transact with us, including:

-Information Collected by Cookies and Other Tracking Technologies: We utilize cookies, web beacons (also known as "tracking pixels") and other tracking technologies to collect information about audience interactions with our website and email communications, including information about traffic to the site and browsing behavior.
+- Information Collected by Cookies and Other Tracking Technologies: We utilize cookies, web beacons (also known as "tracking pixels") and other tracking technologies to collect information about audience interactions with our website and email communications, including information about traffic to the site and browsing behavior.
 We use this information in aggregate for various purposes, such as improving our visitors’ online experience, understanding which areas and features of our sites and mobile apps are popular, understanding how visitors navigate our site, understanding campaign effectiveness, tailoring our communications, and other internal business purposes.
 See below for additional information regarding Cookies.

 How We Use Information

-We use information about you for various purposes, including to:
+We use information about you, the Customer, for various purposes, including to:

-Provide the services you request, process transactions and send you related information, including confirmations and receipts;
+- Provide the services you request, process transactions (including fulfilling orders) and send you related information, including confirmations and receipts;